Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-The median time to disposition (half-life) for applications examined by MCCLURE, CHRISTINA D is 36 months.
-This places the examiner in the 16% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by MCCLURE, CHRISTINA D is 38 months.
+This places the examiner in the 29% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: